-- 62. The other determinants of funding, i.e. former ring fenced grants (FRFG) and redeterminations, have stayed largely unchanged. - 63.
-In recent years, much of the increased grant share from demographics has been cancelled out as a result of the Floors adjustment.
+63. In recent years, much of the increased grant share from demographics has been cancelled out as a result of the Floors adjustment.
 This mechanism is designed to limit the level of grant reduction that any Council with falling demographics can bear.
 This is having an increasing impact on East Renfrewshire, while protecting Councils with falling population from directly related budget reductions.
-East Renfrewshire's grant was reduced by £3.595m in 2022/23 (2021/22 £3.271m). - 64.
-These changes to our grant calculations mean that instead of an increase in GAE and other grants as we had usually planned for in previous years, it would be prudent to plan for a static level of funding until the new trends are more established.
+East Renfrewshire's grant was reduced by £3.271m in 2022/23 (2021/22 £1.799m).